 Privacy And Security

-That is why TunnelBear has a no logging policy, and won’t record any of your online actions.
+TunnelBear has a no logging policy, and won’t record any of your online activity.
 However, it will keep your connection logs, but only for a month.
-That means that, if the Canadian government comes and demands your data, TunnelBear will only have to offer one month of connection data.
-This includes the time when you connected, as well as the duration of the connection.

-When it comes to protecting your data, TunnelBear will do it with the best protocols a VPN can have.
-It uses several of them, including OpenVPN, L2TP, and IPsec.
+When it comes to real digital security, TunnelBear has some of the best protocols for VPNs.
+It uses several of them, including IKEv2, OpenVPN, L2TP, and IPsec.

-It will also encrypt your data with a strong 256-bit AES (Advanced Encryption Standard), which is the best one you can find.
-No matter what you are planning to use this provider for, you can have one worry less on your mind and know that TunnelBear has got your back.
+It will also encrypt your data with a strong 256-bit AES (Advanced Encryption Standard) and SHA-256 authentication which is the best one you can find.
+So, no matter what you are planning to use TunnelBear for, you can put your worries aside knowing that they have you covered.

-As mentioned, on the TunnelBear’s website, it is easy to find a FAQ, as well as a customer support.
-Simply go to Help on the website’s homepage, and you’re there.
-It is literally that simple.
+TunnelBear support is easy to find on the homepage.
+Simply go to Help on the website’s homepage, and you are there.

-In the FAQ, you will find different questions as well as simple answers.
-They are all specially designed to answer anything that might bother you, and also give you more detail about the service itself.
+In the FAQ section, you will find an array of questions.
+They are all specially designed to help you answer anything that might make you scratch your head.
+There you can also find more details about the TunnelBear service.